ziparker/PlotJuggler/README.md

 # Note for ROS users

 If you use CATKIN to build this project, the ROS related plugins will be automatically included into the compilation.
+You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection